Frequently Asked Questions – FAQs

 Who will people work with if they want to have an extended stay, either before or after the pilgrimage?

-TALK TO SR. LINDA AT THE OFFICE IF YOU WANT TO EXTEND YOUR TRAVEL.
-SHE WILL HELP YOU.
+PLEASE TALK WITH THE PILGRIMAGE OFFICE IF YOU WANT TO EXTEND YOUR TRAVEL.
+WE ARE HAPPY TO HELP YOU.